element-hq/element-ios/README.md

 ## Support

-When you are experiencing an issue on Element iOS.
-Please first search in [GitHub issues](https://github.com/vector-im/element-ios/issues) and then in [Element iOS Matrix chat room](#element-ios:matrix.org).
+When you are experiencing an issue on Element iOS, please first search in [GitHub issues](https://github.com/vector-im/element-ios/issues) and then in [Element iOS Matrix chat room](#element-ios:matrix.org).
 If after your research you still have a question, ask at our [Matrix chat room](#element-ios:matrix.org).
 Otherwise feel free to create a GitHub issue if you encounter a bug or a crash, by explaining clearly in detail what happened.
 You can also perform bug reporting (Rageshake) from the Element application by shaking your phone or going to the application settings.
 This is especially recommended when you encounter a crash.